actsasrob/lircdo_ask/README_using_skill.md

 Intents are types of actions that can be handled by the Alexa skill.

-Currently the lircdo Alexa skill understands five kinds of intents:
+Currently the lircdo Alexa skill understands seven kinds of intents:
 * [generic "lircdo" intents](#lircdo_intent) like "power on system", "open dvd tray" etc.
 * [audio/video receiver (AVR) intents](#avr_action_intent) like "change component to tv", "set component to fire tv", "set device to apple tv"
 * [volume intents](#volume_action_intent) like "raise volume on set top box by 5" and "lower volume by 10"
 * [channel intents](#channel_action_intent) like "change channel on set top box to 746" or "set channel to 231"
 * [navigation intents](#navigate_action_intent) like "dvd player scroll right" or "page up 2 times"
-* pair server intent requests.
+* pair/unpair server intent requests.
 When you launch the lircdo skill for the first time it will prompt you for information that it needs to connect with the lircdo server/service in your home.
+* response vebosity intent requests.
+Allows you to toggle the verbosity of skill responses.

 | Intent Name | Description | lircdo server Key & Value |
 |-------------|-------------|------|